The First-Year Student Enrichment Program (FYSEP) empowers first-generation students to thrive academically and in the greater college community.

 FYSEP was launched in the fall of 2009 as a student-led year-long mentorship program that connected first-year students with trained upper-level mentors and campus resources.

-All students who are first-generation and low income are invited to apply.
+First Generation Low-Income students of a certain financial need are invited to participate.
 We encourage students who were not invited to the program to utilize the Undergraduate Deans' Office, the Office of Pluralism and Leadership, the Academic Skills Center, and Dartmouth's many peer mentoring programs for help addressing transitional concerns.

 FYSEP, at its core, is all about people.
 We are a group of intelligent, caring, and hard-working people.
 We are students, mentors and mentees, friends and peers, staff, faculty, and even alumni, who come together to enrich each other's Dartmouth experience.

 We all work to ease first-year students' transition to Dartmouth academically and personally, and we enjoy many social events together.
 These allow students to unwind and see each other in a positive, supportive atmosphere.

 At the end of the day, we support each other as friends and as an extended family.